-As described in Note 2 to the consolidated financial statements, the Company recognized an allowance for credit losses of \$0.8 million for its consolidated accounts receivable trade - billed as of December 31, 2023.
-The Company estimates expected credit losses by analyzing prior collection history with its customers, the related aging of past due balances, historical trends or past events, and forecasts of future economic conditions.
+As described in Note 2 to the consolidated financial statements, the Company recognized an allowance for credit losses of \$1.13 million for its consolidated accounts receivable trade - billed as of December 31, 2024.
+The Company estimates expected credit losses by analyzing prior collection history with its customers, the related aging of past due balances, projections of credit losses based on historical trends or past events, and forecasts of future economic conditions.

 We identified the estimation of the allowance for credit losses of accounts receivable - trade billed as a critical audit matter.
 The principal considerations for our determination are that the allowance for credit losses involves significant judgement in assessing certain inputs and assumptions, including historical experience and current customer specific conditions.
-In addition, the Company identified a material weakness in its review of the estimate of the allowance for credit losses, which impacted the extent of our procedures.
+In addition, the Company identified certain material weaknesses which impacted the extent of our procedures.
 Auditing these elements involved especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters.